Obi - Finalist UX

 • obi - design guidelines - colour palette - challenges

-The first step was a new identity, and Obi (On Board Intelligence) was the best name among 6 in total selected for user testing in 4 different market categories (association, object, character, thing).
+The first step was creating a new identity.
+“Obi” (On Board Intelligence) was selected as the strongest name out of six options tested with users across four market categories (association, object, character, and thing).

-Letters “b” and “i” come from the company’s corporate family font (Gotham Rounded Bold), while the capital “O” comes from the company’s logo.
-The dot over the letter “i” reminds an indicator pointer of a thermostat once it’s combined with the letter “O”.
+The branding also has meaning in its typography: The letters “b” and “i” come from the company’s corporate font (Gotham Rounded Bold), while the capital “O” is taken from the company’s logo.
+The dot on the “i” is designed to resemble a thermostat indicator when combined with the “O”.

 • obi logo